ktor-doc-jp/ktor-doc-jp/pages/clients/http-client.md

 ## Http Client Features

 Similar to the server, Ktor supports features on the client.
-And works the same: there is a pipeline for client http requests and features can intercept them.
+It also works the same: there is a pipeline for client HTTP requests and features can intercept them.

 ### BasicAuth